 The Bonds will be dated the date of delivery and will mature as described on the front cover of this Official Statement.
-The Bonds will bear interest payable on September 1, 2021 and semiannually thereafter on March 1 and September 1 in each year until maturity, or earlier redemption, as set forth on the front cover of this Official Statement.
+The Bonds will bear interest payable on December 15, 2022 and semiannually thereafter on June 15 and December 15 in each year until maturity, or earlier redemption, as set forth on the front cover of this Official Statement.
 Interest will be calculated on the basis of twelve 30-day months and a 360-day year.
-Interest is payable to the registered owner as of the close of business on the fifteenth day of February and August, in each year, or preceding business day if such fifteenth day is not a business day, by check mailed to the registered owner or, so long as the Bonds are registered in the name of Cede & Co., as nominee of DTC, by such other means as DTC and the Town shall agree.
+Interest is payable to the registered owner as of the close of business on the last business day of May and November, in each year, by check mailed to the registered owner or, so long as the Bonds are registered in the name of Cede & Co., as nominee of DTC, by such other means as DTC and the Town shall agree.
 A book-entry system will be employed, evidencing ownership of the Bonds in principal amounts of \$5,000 and integral multiples thereof, with transfers of ownership effected on the records of DTC, and its participants pursuant to rules and procedures established by DTC and its participants.
 See "Book-Entry-Only Transfer System."